JohannesOehm/hapi-utils/Readme.md

 # HAPI-Kotlin-Utils
 Just a collection of functions I often use across my projects.
-Feel free to draw some inspiration!
+Feel free to include or draw some inspiration!

 ## Features
 * [Constructor-like functions for commonly used Data Types](#constructor-like-functions)